***I’m currently on vacation in Corsica and this is a guest post from one of my readers. Thanks for checking it out & see you soon!***

 Probably not.
 So before you join a Facebook group, or post on a forum, go over your privacy settings.
 Check to see how much information someone can glean about you from your profile, and change your settings accordingly.
 If you’re signing up to a forum, Google the username you’re about to put in.
 You might find that you once used the same one to sign up to a parenting site, or a site for people who had a certain health condition, or that searching for the username uncovers some other aspect of your life that you wouldn’t want to share with a stranger.

 In summary: it’s important to think about safety when travelling, but also to not allow concerns to take over and ruin your experience.
+How do you stay safe online?
 Trust your instincts, don’t give away too much information about yourself, and be careful with who you are online.
 If you do all of those things, you’ll probably have a fantastic time abroad, whether you’re going on holiday or permanently relocating.

 Scar is a digital forensic investigator and academic who travels a lot.
 She specialises in child protection, counter terror and psychology, and her job takes her all over the world.
 You can keep up with Scar’s adventures on her blog, scarscarscar.com.